sl2902/mlbookcamp-code/capstone1/README.md

-# Car purchase
+# Credit card churn predictor
-The objective of this exercise is to build, train and serve a model which predicts how much a customer would pay for a car based on certain customer attributes.
+The objective of this exercise is to build, train and serve a model which predicts whether a bank's customer is likely to churn based on their credit card history.
 The attributes describing a customer are as follows:</br>
-   -  `customer name`</br>
-   -  `customer email` </br>
-   -  `country` </br>
-   -  `gender` </br>
-   -  `age` </br>
-   -  `annual salary` </br>
-   -  `credit card debt`</br>
-   -  `net worth`</br>
+- `CLIENTNUM`  - Unique identifier for the customer holding the account<br/>
+- `Attrition_Flag`   - Internal event (customer activity) variable - if the account is closed then 1 else 0<br/>
+- `Customer_Age`  - Demographic variable - Customer's Age in Years<br/>
+- `Gender`  - Demographic variable - M=Male, F=Female<br/>
+- `Dependent_count`  - Demographic variable - Number of dependents<br/>
+- `Education_Level`  - Demographic variable - Educational Qualification of the account holder (example: high school, college graduate, etc.)<br/>
+- `Marital_Status`   - Demographic variable - Married, Single, Divorced, Unknown<br/>
+- `Income_Category`  - Demographic variable - Annual Income Category of the account holder (< $40K, $40K - 60K, $60K - $80K, $80K-$120K, ><br/>
+- `Card_Category` - Product Variable - Type of Card (Blue, Silver, Gold, Platinum)<br/>
+- `Monthsonbook`  - Period of relationship with bank<br/>
+- `TotalRelationshipcount` - Total no. of products held by the customer<br/>
+- `MonthsInactive12_mon`   - No. of months inactive in the last 12 months<br/>
+- `ContactsCount12_mon` - No. of Contacts in the last 12 months<br/>
+- `Credit_Limit`  - Credit Limit on the Credit Card<br/>
+- `TotalRevolvingBal`   - Total Revolving Balance on the Credit Card<br/>
+- `AvgOpenTo_Buy` - Open to Buy Credit Line (Average of last 12 months)<br/>
+- `TotalAmtChngQ4Q1` - Change in Transaction Amount (Q4 over Q1)<br/>
+- `TotalTransAmt` - Total Transaction Amount (Last 12 months)<br/>
+- `TotalTransCt`  - Total Transaction Count (Last 12 months)<br/>
+- `TotalCtChngQ4Q1`  - Change in Transaction Count (Q4 over Q1)<br/>
+- `AvgUtilizationRatio` - Average Card Utilization Ratio<br/>
-The response variable is: `Car Purchase Amount`
+The response variable is: `Attrition flag`

 # Model selection
-Three models were built and trained with their respective hyperparameters: Linear Regression, RandomForest Regressor and XGB Regressor.
-Based on the metric - RMSE, Linear Regression was the best performing model of the lot.
+Three models were built and trained with their respective hyperparameters: Logistic Regression, RandomForest Classifier and XGB Classifier.
+Based on the metric - ROC AUC, Logistic Regression was the best performing model of the lot.

 # How to run and serve the model
    ```